 Firewood.com serves as the online depot for Paul's Fireplace Wood, a family-run business with more than 30 years of experience with firewood.

-The company, which is based in Little Falls, Minnesota, offers free delivery locally and regionally.
-But Firewood.com also ships its wood at no charge to both commercial and residential clients throughout the continental United States: Buy cut and split wood in such varieties as apple, birch, cherry hickory, maple, mesquite, oak, or pecan, or snag BBQ firewood and smoking chunks in plum or walnut.
+The company, which is based in Little Falls, Minnesota, offers delivery locally and regionally.
+But Firewood.com also ships its wood to commercial and residential clients throughout the continental United States: Buy cut and split wood in such varieties as apple, birch, cherry hickory, maple, mesquite, oak, or pecan, or snag BBQ firewood and smoking chunks in plum or walnut.

 Firewood.com purchases all of its wood "green," so it's free of infestations and disease.
 The business prioritizes presentation, too—customers can trust that these logs will look tidy on a back porch or beside a fireplace.

-A box of wood will run you $62 with delivery, or you can submit an online request for wood priced by type and sizes starting at one-sixth of a cord all the way up to a full cord.
+A box of wood will run you around $52-$60, or you can submit an online request for wood priced by type and sizes, starting at one-sixth of a cord up to a full cord.
 Those looking for larger quantities can also order in bulk.

 Most Convenient: Instacart, Shipt, and Other Grocery Delivery Services

 Firewood doesn't just come from specialty suppliers or home improvement stores.
 Many grocery stores carry the stuff, and with online food shopping on the rise, having a bundle delivered is just a swipe away.

 Instacart, one of the largest players in the on-demand grocery space, offers delivery on household items for as little as $4.
 A sliding price structure increases based on demand.
 (Users with an Instacart Express membership enjoy free deliveries on orders over $35 for a yearly fee that varies by city.)